tony-kuo/eagle/README.md

 **--splice**  Reads are from RNA-seq and potentially spliced, based on cigar string.

-**--bs**  Reads are bisulfite treated.
-In the probability model, this considers C to T and G to A as matches.
+**--bs**  [INT]  Reads are bisulfite treated.
+In the probability model, this considers C to T (top strand) and G to A (both strand) as matches.
+0: off, 1: top/forward strand, 2: bottom/reverse strand, 3: both.
+Default is 0 (off).

 **--dp**  Instead of the short read model, which assumes no indel errors, use dynamic programming (short in long) to calculate the likelihood.
 This allows handling of long reads which have higher rates of sequencing errors and indel errors.